You may use Pinterest for recipes or fashion ideas, but did you know that it's just as valuable for growing your brand as an author?

 - Share quotes from your books placed on eye-catching visuals.

-- Attach a Follow button to the visuals you post on your website and other accounts so users can pin them to their boards on Pinterest.
+- Attach a Follow button to the visuals you post on your website and other accounts.
+Users can pin them to their boards on Pinterest.

 - Create boards that allow readers to get to know you: your interests, favorite books, preferred genres, and writing tips you’ve picked up along the way.
 Separate topics into different boards.

 - Interact with group boards (with other authors and readers) that can keep you in relevant conversation about your work and interests.
-To do this, you can search on Pinterest for a topic that interests you, then go to the right side, where you can see All Pins, and select Boards.
+To do this, search on Pinterest for a topic that interests you.
+On the right side, locate All Pins and select Boards.

 - Interact with other Pinterest users and build a community.